MatthijsKamstra/haxephp/11mysql/example.md

 #Example MySQL database

-The previous example is a lite databases.
+The previous example was a lite databases.
 We now move over to MySQL, the PHP database mother load.
-Allmost all website running on PHP use MySQL.
+Almost all website running on PHP use MySQL.

 We will be using [SPOD macros](http://old.haxe.org/manual/spod) Check more info in the [about](about.md).